 Call for Proposals

 Global Affairs announces the 2020-21 call for proposals for its Seed Grants for International Activities program.
-As part of a tier-one global research institution, we hope to support innovative new programs that advance knowledge, enrich student learning and help solve society’s most pressing problems with a global focus.
-We encourage faculty from all schools and colleges to submit proposals.
+As part of a tier-one global research institution, we foster the creation of innovative new programs with a global focus that advance knowledge, enrich student learning, and help solve society’s most pressing problems.
+We encourage faculty of all ranks and from across the university to submit proposals.

-The Seed Grants for International Activities program began in 2001 to give life to bold new ideas in international research.
-To date, the program has funded more than 220 projects totaling over $1.4 million dollars; in turn, they have generated over $40 million in external funding.
-As a collaboration between Global Affairs, the Academic Deans, the Office of Diversity, Equity and Inclusion, and the Office of Research, Seed Grant Projects, have helped faculty from every college and school across the university.
-It has also helped faculty forge important external relationships with leading universities around the world, government agencies, industry, and other community and non-governmental organizations.
+The Seed Grants for International Activities program began in 2001 to spark bold new ideas in international research.
+To date, the program has funded 242 projects totaling over $3.5 million dollars; in turn, these projects have generated over $40 million in external funding.
+As a collaboration between Global Affairs, the Academic Deans, the Office of Diversity, Equity and Inclusion, and the Office of Research, Seed Grant Projects, have helped faculty from every college and professional school at UC Davis to forge and expand important relationships with leading international universities, government agencies, and industry partners, as well as community and non-governmental organizations.